TeamspykBot/TeamspeakBot/doc/develop.md

 - client_list
 - channel_list

-Will be called everytime the bot logs into the teamspeak server.
+Will be called every time the bot logs into the teamspeak server.
 It will supply the initial list of clients and channel which are present at the given moment.
 See [data structures](data-structures.md) for an overview about the structure of the arguments.

 <br>